microshare/microshare.github.io/docs/2/installer/deploy-m/contact-tracing-installation-guide.md

 Rooms to house the gateways should meet the following criteria:

-- Have a power source
+- Have a power source.
-- Behind a locked door
+- Behind a locked door.
-- Ideally located close to the Waves
+- Ideally located close to the Waves.
     - Generally in the Digital Twinning solution, the distance between the gateways and the Waves should be minimized.
 This is opposed to the installation process of the other Microhsare® solutions.
-- Have decent coverage
+- Have decent coverage.
 - Ideally do not have too much metal within the rooms.
 - Ideally do not have many electronics in the rooms.

-Before starting the process of selecting rooms, ask the client what rooms are available.
+**Before starting the process of selecting rooms, ask the client what rooms are available.**

 ##### 6. Establish the tags used to describe the Waves.